Tulisa, the Wood-Cutter's Daughter: India

 In a variant collected by Alice Elizabeth Dracott, in Simla, with the title The Snake's Bride, Rajah Bunsi Lall becomes a snake and moves to a new home underground.
 One day, he sees a maiden named Sukkia in the forest gathering sticks and asks her if she wants to marry him.
 She returns to her stepmother and tells her the incident.
 The stepmother says she must agree if the snake can fill her house with silver.
 Sukkia becomes the Snake's Bride, and notices that her husband can transform into human form at night, but never reveals his true name.
 Sukkia's stepmother, who knows the whole story, convinces her stepdaughter to ask the snake his true name.
 She does and he disappears, going back to his underground home.
 Sukkia wanders through the world and arrives at Rajah Bunsi Lall's kingdom while fetching water.
 She gives her engagement ring to the Rajah's servants, who take it to their master.
 The Rajah's mother discovers her daughter-in-law is trying to contact her son and, enraged, tries to kill Sukkia, first by filling a room with scorpions and snakes and inviting her to sleep there.
 However, Bunsi Lall discovers his mother's ploy and removes the animals from the room to protect his wife.
 Next, Bunsi Lall's mother forces her to count mustard seeds - punishable by death if failing.
 Bunsi Lall summons little birds to help her.
-Lastly she makes Sukkia carry torches during the Rajah's wedding procession, where she begins to shout she is burning.
+Lastly she makes Sukkia carry torches in her hands and on her head during the Rajah's wedding procession, where she begins to shout she is burning.
 Sukkia's husband, the Rajah, hears her screams and takes her back to their home in the upper world.